cpescato/wikipedia/index.md

 *include data_with_size.html %}*

 ## DURATION
 O.K., so now you have chosen the perfect date for your election to be held.
 But it is not the only parameter to take into account if you want to maximize your chances of being elected.
 Another important point is the duration of the election.
-As Wikipedia elections are public and a discussion between voters happens during the election duration, we can identify the duration of the election with the optimal length of time during which you should campaign.XXand hope that after this time your election gets closedXX
+As Wikipedia elections are public and a discussion between voters happens during the election duration, we can identify the duration of the election with the optimal length of time during which you should campaign and hope that after this time your election gets closed.
 We analyse a large variety of durations to get a good grasp on the infuence of this parameter.

 *include histogram_durations1 %}*

+Let's also check if the different distributions of elction durations are different between succeeded and failed elections

+*include histograms_durations2 %}

-Most of the elections lasted less than 250 hours, meaning less than 2 weeks.
+More than 75% of the elections lasted less than 180 hours, meaning less than 2 weeks.
+In order to obtain a satisfying representation while preversiving its meaning and relevance, we will plot the fraction of positive vites fir each election with respect to its durations, while only considering elections lasting less than 250 hours.

-*include scatterplot_duration2 %}*
+*include scatterplot_duration3 %}*

 We can clearly see 2 clusters.
 ELections that lasted close to 250 hours are more likely to have a positive outcome.
 On top of that, elections that only lasted a very brief amount of time, meaning less than 50 hours, are way more likely to end with a negative outcome.
 This repartition seems coherent with the fact that shorter elections are rather unsuccessful.
 This can also be explained by the fact that Wikipedia bureaucrats tend to close elections that cumulate almost only negative votes from the beginning, resulting in short, failed elections.
 XXis that a fact or do we assume it?XX

+Rewrite, same as notebook
+*However, we know that the decision of the outcome of an elections does not only stand on the fraction of positive votes over the total number of votes.
+There has been some cases where bureaucrats had the power to make an election unsuccessful even if the fraction of positive votes exceeded 0.5.
+Thus, to go a bit further and try to visualize that, we are going to group the elections by durations (in hours, up to second precision) and plot the fraction of election with a positive outcome for each duration.*

+*include sactterplot_duration 4%}*

+*What does this plot tells us ?
+Well, firstly it seems coherent with the previous one, meaning that longer elections appear to display a higher ratio of positive outcomes than elections lasting a shorter amount of time.
+Secondly, we can see that among the elections lasting less than 100hours, very few of them had a positive outcome.*

 **Conclusion: Give people time to know you, to hear your opinions, and discuss about your program!**

 ## TIME

 *need to find a story angle for this one*
+Let's now imagine you are in the middle of your election.
+Votes are being casted, votes are being counted, and you are biting your nails, in the middle of all this.
+So many questions are flying thick and fast through your head. *Should I be worried that the first votes are mainly negative ?
+Can tendencies be reversed ?
+Can people be influenced by other people's votes ?* At first sight, this last one obvioulsy applies mainly on the public elections like Wikipedia, but is worth mentioning for all elections : when an important elections is coming up, people talk about, and can influence each other, whether it is within a family, a friend group or even through the media !
+In this next part, we have analyse the evolution of the votes throughout an election for you, with the hope that it would ease your mind and answer your questions.
+Yes, if it was not obvious yet, we hate a tormented mind.

+Below is a plot representing the average vote with respect to time for all elections, both successful and failed.
+Remember, -1 is a vote against, +1 a positive vote, and a neutral vote takes the value of 0.

+*include plot_time1 %}

+As we can see, a few elections have lasted a very long time compared to the rest, making it hard to observe any clear pattern at first.
+However, we can see that the longest elections had a positive outcome, which is consistent with our previous analysis in the DURATION part.
+- Only few elections where strongly positive or negative, and those that were lasted very short.
+This tells us that if an election takes a strong tendency from the very beginning, bureaucrats are more likely to consider it a foregone conclusion and close it.
+It might seem understandable, but that yields an open door for you if you have a larger social network !
+Call your friends, your family, your colleagues, tell them to vote for you really quick, and you could have it in the bag.
+Sure, we would love to see you elected, but this is where we ask : WIkipedia, do you have any mechanisms in place to prevent such a thing ?

+- Also, elections with a very strongly positive vote do exist, but no failed elections has an averga vote lower than -0.09.
+This is a good sign, meaning that overall people are more likely to vote in favour than against someone.

 ## ELECTION DUPLICATES